apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/membership.md

 details of Jackrabbit 2.x user management instead of use the corresponding API calls will need to be modified accordingly.

-##### Importing Group Members
+#### XML Import of Group Members

 Importing group members through the import methods in `javax.jcr.Session` or `javax.jcr.Workspace` is storage agnostic and supports both, property based and node based, strategies and is backward compatible to content exported from Jackrabbit 2.x.
 The group member lists that are modified during an import are internally processed using the normal user manager APIs.
 This implies that the node structure after the import might not be the same as the one represented in the input.